TheRenegadeCoder/sample-programs-wiki/README.md

 `wikig /path/to/sample-programs/repo/archive`

+Likewise, you can build the READMEs using the following command:

+`wikir /path/to/sample-programs/repo/archive`

 Alternatively, you can clone this repo to run the `generate_wiki.py` script directly:

-`python generate-wiki.py /path/to/sample-programs/repo/archive`
+`python generator.py /path/to/sample-programs/repo/archive`

 Both solutions are designed to handle repo exploration from the `/archive/` directory.
 If successful, you should begin to see print statements for the various links under test for The Renegade Coder.
 When finished, you'll have a `/wiki/` directory next to your script which contains the wiki.
+Likewise, all the READMEs should be updated.

 At this point, you can push the wiki directly to the Sample Programs wiki.